aI-area/PCLC/README.md

 - Trains PCLC on SEED-IV sessions 1→3
 - Evaluates cross-dataset generalization (IV→V)
 - Performs continual learning on SEED-V
-- Generates all figures (PDF) and statistical analyses
+- Generates all figures (PDF) and statistical and robustness analyses

+📝

-📝 # Citation
+## Citation

-If using this code, please cite our incoming paper on PCLC that is currently underreview in a IEEE Transaction journal.
+If using this code, please cite our incoming paper on PCLC that is currently underreview in an **IEEE Transaction** journal.